 The first page of the Indenture includes the name of the Rev. Edward Berens who was the Vicar of Shrivenham and had been since 1803.
-Berens was a wealthy and generous man and had played a major part in providing schools for the poor children of Shrivenham, Watchfield and Longcott.
-It would make perfect sense that he would have encouraged the Tuckers to do the same for Bourton, and very likely helped and advised on running the same.
+Berens was a wealthy and generous man and had played a major part in providing schools for the poor children of Shrivenham,

+Watchfield and Longcott.
+It would make perfect sense that he would have encouraged the Tuckers to do the same for Bourton, and undoubtedly helped and advised on running the same.
 A newspaper article announced the completion of the school building 'in which it is proposed to combine and carry out the National and Infant system of Education.'
-It also noted that 'The promoters and benefactors of this delightful undertaking are Joseph and Henry Tucker Esqs, in cooperation with their sister, Mrs Mary Baker, all of whom were formerly youthful inhabitants of that place (Bourton) but have till latterly been for many years absent.'
+It also noted that 'The promoters and benefactors of this delightful undertaking are Joseph and Henry Tucker Esqs, in co-operation with their sister, Mrs Mary Baker, all of whom were formerly youthful inhabitants of that place (Bourton) but have till latterly been for many years absent.'
 (Reading Mercury 17th June 1843)

-The first meeting of the Trustees took place on 30^{th} December 1847 at 30 Gresham Street, London.
+The first meeting of the Trustees took place on 30th December 1847 at 30 Gresham Street, their London offices.
+At the meeting, the first as an endowed charity, Henry Tucker updated that he had received the first half yearly dividend on £3000 of three percent consols vested in the name of the Trustees, and that he had obtained from the Commissioners of Taxes a return of the Income Tax charged thereon, and deducted by the Bank of England, and that future dividends would be paid free from any such deductions.
+It was agreed that Henry Tucker would be the Treasurer of the Bourton Schools.
 The Tucker's ran a very successful business of all aspects of silk, from importing the raw material, making the silk, turning it into items of clothing, printing on the items etc. Their company was called Baker, Tuckers & Co, and their London office address was at Gresham Street.
 From the 1820s when they first entered the business, the Tucker brothers, through their various individual involvement had amassed a huge amount of wealth.
-A separate study has been made of the Tuckers which is available as a listing on the Shrivenham Heritage Society's online catalogue number N147.
-At the first meeting, Henry Tucker updated that he had received the first half yearly dividend on £3000 of three percent consols vested in the name of the Trustees, and that he had obtained from the Commissioners of Taxes a return of the Income Tax charged thereon, and deducted by the Bank of England, and that future dividends would be paid free from any such deductions.
-It was agreed that Henry Tucker would be the Treasurer of the Bourton Schools.
+A separate study has been made of the Tuckers which is available as a listing on the Shrivenham Heritage Society's online catalogue number N147 and available as a small, printed book.